foreverfl/vscode/docs/editor/tasks.md

 If the command itself contains spaces, VS Code will by default strong quote the command as well.
 As with arguments, the user can control the quoting of the command using the same literal style.

 There are more task properties to configure your workflow.
-You can use IntelliSense with `kb(editor.action.triggerSuggest)` to get an overview of the valid properties.
+You can use IntelliSense with `Ctrl+Space` to get an overview of the valid properties.

 ![Tasks IntelliSense](images/tasks/intellisense.png)